Sanibel 67 Good

 What's it like Living in Sanibel?

-Sanibel has a livability score of 67/100 and is ranked #489 in Florida and #9,048 in the USA.
+The livability score in Sanibel is 67/100 and the city is ranked in the 67th percentile of all cities across America.
 For each of the livability categories, we see that Sanibel ranks very well for crime (A+) and education (A+).
-Regrettably for Sanibel, there are some categories for which it does not rank well, this includes: amenities (F), cost of living (F) and housing (F).
+There are some categories that Sanibel ranks poorly for, including: amenities (F), cost of living (F) and housing (D).
+It might be worth taking a closer look to figure out why.

 Test scores can be a good way to measure a school's academic performance and the proficiency of its students.
 They can be an important metric in deciding if the local area schools can provide a solid educational system for children.
 The schools in Sanibel have an average test score of 90%, which is well above the US average.